Daouda Traoré

-Daouda Traoré (born 22 July 2006) is a French professional footballer who plays as a midfielder for Spanish Primera Federación club Betis Deportivo, on loan from club Southampton.
+Daouda Traoré (born 22 July 2006) is a French professional footballer who plays as a defensive midfielder for Ligue 1 club Le Mans, on loan from club Southampton.

 Club career

 Nice

 Born in Ivry-sur-Seine in the Ile-de-France, Traoré played at local clubs in the region before joining Nice youth team in 2021.
 Traoré made his senior debut with Nice's reserves team in the 2022–23 Championnat National 3.
 On 14 October 2022, he signed his first professional contract with Nice.
 On 8 February 2024, he made his professional debut in a 4–1 Coupe de France victory against Montpellier.
 Later that year, on 19 May, he made his Ligue 1 debut in a 2–2 away draw against Lille.

 Southampton

 On 30 August 2024, Traoré joined Premier League side Southampton and was subsequently sent on loan to Valenciennes for the 2024–25 season.

 On 14 August 2025, he joined La Liga side Real Betis on a season-long loan.
 He was assigned to the reserve team Betis Deportivo in the third-tier Primera Federación.
+On 2 February 2026, Traoré moved to Serie B club Bari on loan, with an option to buy.

+On 6 August 2026, he joined Ligue 1 club Le Mans on a season-long loan with an option to buy.